jacktan130802/MindfulHacks/README.md

 ## Original Concept

-The MoBot is a companion bot that has 3 main features – Mood Detector, Reaction, Website Dashboard with shareable color stripes.
+The MoBot is a companion bot that has 4 main features – Mood Detector, Reaction, Colour Stripes and Website Dashboard.
 The MoBot reacts differently based on the mood of the owner.

 ### Mood Detector
 ### Reaction